basarat/typescript-book/docs/promise.md

     if (err) console.log('Error:', err.message);
     else {
-        // lets simulate an error by trying to access a property on an undefined variable var foo;
+        // let's simulate an error by trying to access a property on an undefined variable var foo;
         // The following code throws `Error: Cannot read property 'bar' of undefined` console.log(foo.bar);